AceInterviews/google-sre-interview-handbook/README.md

 * **[Execution Sequencing: The Hidden Pass/Fail Signal](execution-sequencing.md)** -
   Why strong candidates still fail Google SRE interviews by doing the *right things in the wrong order*.
 This file explains how interviewers evaluate **prioritization, mitigation-first thinking, and decision ordering** across NALS, troubleshooting, Linux, coding, and behavioral rounds.

-*   **[The NALS Diagnostic Flowchart for Google SRE Interviews](nals-playbook.md)** - How to stabilize and debug large-scale outages.
+*   **[The NALSD Diagnostic Flowchart for Google SRE Interviews](nals-playbook.md)** - How to stabilize and debug large-scale outages.
 How strong candidates stabilize first, investigate second, redesign last.
-*   **[NALSD Math Traps: Where Strong Candidates Fail](nalsd-math-traps.md)** – The hidden feasibility checks that silently eliminate candidates.
+*   **[NALSD Math Traps: Where Strong Candidates Fail](nalsd-math-traps.md)** – The hidden feasibility checks (e.g., 5PB over 10Gbps link = 46 days) that silently eliminate candidates who ignore physics.
 *   **[The Linux Internals Cheat Sheet for Google SRE Interviews](linux-internals.md)** - The 20 commands that solve 80% of incidents.
 The signal hierarchy behind the commands — not command memorization.
 *   **[Coding Patterns for Google SRE Interviews](coding-patterns.md)** - Python/Go patterns for concurrency, retries, and rate limiting.
 How automation, streaming, and safety are evaluated in coding rounds.
 *   **[Behavioral: The Google SRE-STAR(M) Method](behavioral-guide.md)** - How to answer "Tell me about a time..." with metrics.
 How Google scores impact, not storytelling.